Who is a Retailer?

 - You must display the vEMC as a line item when selling a tyre.

 - You must display your Repak ELT member certificate.

 How to complete your compliance

-Repak ELT provides a network of Authorised Collectors.
-These Authorised Collectors will only collect scheme tyres from scheme members and are prohibited from collecting waste from non-members.
-If you have not joined the scheme you will not have your waste collected by an Authorised Collector.
+Repak ELT provides a network of Repak ELT Registered Collectors.
+These Repak ELT Registered Collectors will only collect scheme tyres from scheme members and are prohibited from collecting waste from non-members.
+If you have not joined the scheme you will not have your waste collected by a Repak ELT Registered Collector.

 Choose your collector:

-Repak ELT Authorised Collectors are contracted to Repak ELT to collect our members tyres.
-You may select a collector of your choice here (link to collector list)
+Repak ELT Registered Collectors are contracted to Repak ELT to collect our members tyres.
+You may select a collector of your choice here (link to collector list).

 Retailers are prohibited from giving tyres directly to Farmers.
-Authorised Collectors will collect from Repak ELT members at no cost to your outlet.
+Repak ELT Registered Collectors will collect from Repak ELT members at no cost to your outlet.

 Visible Environmental Management Cost (vEMC)